Pattern Hopf algebras: Freeness of commutative presheaves

 \begin{rem} The graphs that are irreducible with respect to the $\vee $ product are the graphs $G^* $ such that the graph resulting from removing the marked vertex and its incident edges is a connected graph.
 In this case, we say that $G^* $ is $\vee$-connected.

 In \cref{fig:mcongraphs} we have an example of a $\vee$ -connected marked graph and a $\vee$-disconnected marked graph. \end{rem}

 Observe that $G_1^*\vee_{I, J} G_2^* = G_2^*\vee_{J, I} G_1^*$, so $\vee $ is a commutative operation, whereas $\star $ is not.
-It follows from \cref{thm:comutUFTfree} that $\mathcal{A}(\mathtt{MGr} ) $ is a free algebra.
-This is something that cannot be done directly with the inflation product of marked graphs.
-Indeed, a unique factorization theorem on this associative presheaf has not yet been found, and only small irreducible marked graphs can be constructed (see \cref{fig:starindec}).
+It follows from \cref{thm:comutUFTfree} that both $\mathcal{A}(\mathtt{MGr}, \vee, 1 ) $ and $\mathcal{A}(\mathtt{MGr}, \star, 1 ) $ are free algebras (their product structure is the same).
+This is something that cannot be shown directly in $\mathcal{A}(\mathtt{MGr}, \star, 1 ) $.
+Indeed, a unique factorization theorem on this associative presheaf has not yet been found, and only small irreducible marked graphs can be constructed; see \cref{fig:starindec}.
 It is worthwhile to observe that the fibers under the map $\Pi $ described in \cref{prob:fibers} are non-trivial, as an example of a non-trivial relation can be seen in \cref{fig:starindecrel}